 The season will include:

-“The Crucible,” by Arthur Miller, Oct.
+“The Crucible,” by Peter Shaffer, Oct.
 6, 7, 12, 13 and 14 at 7:30 p.m. in the L.E. and Thelma E. Stephens Performing Arts Center (SPAC) Black Box Theatre.
 The story focuses on a young farmer, his wife and a young servant-girl who maliciously causes the wife's arrest for witchcraft.
 The farmer brings the girl to court to admit the lie—and it is here that the monstrous course of bigotry and deceit is terrifyingly depicted.
 The farmer, instead of saving his wife, finds himself also accused of witchcraft and ultimately condemned with a host of others.
 “The Crucible” was the winner of the 1953 Tony Award for Best Play.
 This exciting drama about the Puritan purge of witchcraft in old Salem is both a gripping historical play and a timely parable of our contemporary society.
+Directed by Norm Schroder.

 “Voices,” Dance Concert, Dec.
 7, 8 and 9 at 7:30 p.m. in the Bilyeu Theatre.
 A special collaborative dance concert in conjunction with a week-long ISU symposium, “SURVIVING VOICES: Stories of Violence Against Women and the Persistence of Hope.”
 The performances will feature original choreography by Lenora Lee, a San Francisco based dancer, choreographer and artistic director.
 Lee has taught and choreographed with a wide range of universities and dance companies throughout the United States and internationally.
 Lee will work with ISU dance students, and the concert will feature works choreographed by ISU faculty.
 The opening performance will be preceded by a short presentation by Christine Hart, a member of the United Nations Trust Fund to End Violence against Women at 6 p.m.